mautrix/docs/bridges/python/setup.md

 ### Upgrading (production setup)
 0. Make sure you're in the virtualenv (`source ./bin/activate`).
+   * Note: if you updated Python, you'll have to recreate the virtualenv to apply the update.
 1. Run the bridge install command again (install step #2).

 ## Development setup